Christopher Guest: 1990–present

 Guest had a guest voice-over role in the animated comedy series SpongeBob SquarePants as SpongeBob's cousin, Stanley.

 Guest again collaborated with Reiner in A Few Good Men (1992), appearing as Dr. Stone.
 In the 2000s, Guest appeared in the 2005 biographical musical Mrs Henderson Presents and in the 2009 comedy The Invention of Lying.

 He is also currently a member of the musical group The Beyman Bros, which he formed with childhood friend David Nichtern and Spinal Tap's current keyboardist C. J. Vanston.
 Their debut album Memories of Summer as a Child was released on January 20, 2009.

 In 2010, the United States Census Bureau paid $2.5 million to have a television commercial directed by Guest shown during television coverage of Super Bowl XLIV.

 Guest holds an honorary doctorate from and is a member of the board of trustees for Berklee College of Music in Boston.

-In 2013, Guest was the co-writer and producer of the HBO series Family Tree, in collaboration with Jim Piddock, a lighthearted story in the style he made famous in This is Spinal Tap, in which the main character, Tom Chadwick, inherits a box of curios from his great aunt, spurring interest in his ancestry.
+In 2013, Guest was the co-writer and producer of the HBO series Family Tree, in collaboration with Jim Piddock, a lighthearted story in the style he made famous in This is Spinal Tap, in which the main character, Tom Chadwick, inherits a box of curios from his great-aunt, spurring interest in his ancestry.

 On August 11, 2015, Netflix announced that Mascots, a film directed by Guest and co-written with Jim Piddock, about the competition for the World Mascot Association championship's Gold Fluffy Award, would debut in 2016.

-Guest replayed his role as Count Tyrone Rugen in the Princess Bride Reunion on September 13, 2020.
+Guest was offered an opportunity to do another film for Netflix, but, by his own account, didn't have an idea for one and essentially decided to retire instead.
+He did reprise his role as Count Tyrone Rugen at a table read in the Princess Bride Reunion on September 13, 2020.
+After a nine-year absence from film acting, Guest came out of retirement in 2025 to reprise the role of Nigel Tufnel in Spinal Tap II: The End Continues.

 Family

 Guest became the 5th Baron Haden-Guest, of Great Saling, in the County of Essex, when his father died in 1996.
-He succeeded upon the ineligibility of his older half-brother, Anthony Haden-Guest, who was born before his parents married.
-According to an article in The Guardian, Guest attended the House of Lords regularly until the House of Lords Act 1999 barred most hereditary peers from their seats.
-In the article Guest remarked:
+His older half-brother, Anthony Haden-Guest, was ineligible to succeed as he was born before his parents married.
+Guest sat in the House of Lords regularly until the House of Lords Act 1999 barred him (and most hereditary peers) from their seats.
+Guest remarked:

-Personal life

 Guest married actress Jamie Lee Curtis in 1984 at the home of their mutual friend Rob Reiner.
-They have two children, through adoption: Annie (born 1986) and Ruby (born 1996).
+They have two daughters, through adoption.
 Guest was played by Seth Green in the film A Futile and Stupid Gesture.